ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 <!-- more start -->

-The Node.js [streams][streams] documentation gives the full rundown of implementing streams, but we'll go for an abbreviated version here to get going.
+The Node.js [streams][streams] documentation offers the full rundown of how to implement the interfaces, but we'll give an abbreviated version here to get going.

 ### Readable Streams